 10) Build your own baked nachos

-If you love restaurant nachos, you probably also know they’re loaded with calories, fat, and sodium.
-When you’re craving chips and cheese, here’s a healthier version you can make at home with baked tortilla chips.
+If you love restaurant nachos, you probably also know they’re loaded with calories, fats, and sodium.
+When you crave chips and cheese, here’s a healthier version you can make at home with baked tortilla chips.

 Tip: You can also make your own salsa with fresh tomatoes, onion, and cilantro.